getreu/stringsext/doc/source/stringsext--man.md

 Scanners are parametrized with the **\--encoding ENC** option.
 Multiple scanners may operate in parallel.
-Their search field is divided into input chunks of `--output-line-len` bytes (see source code documentation for details) and send simultaneously to all scanners.
+Their search field is divided into input chunks of "`--output-line-len`" bytes (see source code documentation for details).

-Before being printed, valid strings have to pass four different **filter** whose filter criteria are defined with the parameters: *MIN*, *AF*, *UBF* or *GREP*.
+Before being printed, valid strings must pass four different **filter**, whose filter criteria are defined with the parameters: *MIN*, *AF*, *UBF* or *GREP* (see above).

 # LIMITATIONS

-The ASCII-character GREP, searched with the `--grep_char` option, must appear in the first `--output-line-len` bytes to be reliably found in long strings.
+The ASCII-character GREP, searched with the "`--grep_char`" option, must appear in the first "`--output-line-len`" bytes to be reliably found in long strings.
+Increase "`--output-line-len`" if you search for very long strings.

 # RESOURCES